 The pharmacy identifies and manages risks appropriately.
 It reviews its practices to make them safer and more effective.
-Team members record their errors and learn from them to stop them happening again.
-Staff are clear about their roles and responsibilities.
-They work in a safe and professional way.
+The pharmacy has written procedures to show how all tasks should be completed.
+And all team members follow them.
+Team members are clear about their roles and responsibilities.
 The pharmacy asks people for their views and acts appropriately on the feedback.
-It has appropriate insurance for its services.
+It has adequate insurance for its services.
 The pharmacy keeps up-to-date records as required by the law.
 The pharmacy keeps people's private information safe and explains how it will be used.
 Pharmacy team members know how to protect the safety of vulnerable people.